The first woman to circumnavigate the globe

 Laura Dekker, who set out when she was just 14 years old and returned less than two years later, set a new world record for the youngest woman to sail solo around the world, single-handed.

-Jessica Nabongo, an American-born Ugandan travel influencer, is currently on a mission to become the first black woman to visit every single country on Earth.
+Jessica Nabongo, an American-born Ugandan travel influencer, was on mission to become the first black woman to visit every single country on Earth.

-We caught up with her to see how she was getting on, and to hear about the highs and lows of her journey so far.
+We caught up with her before she finished her epic adventured, discovering the highs and lows of the journey.
 Check out the full interview.